Soldier Settlement Board

-The Soldier Settlement Board was established in Canada in 1917 to assist returned servicemen to set up farms.
+The Soldier Settlement Board was established in Canada in 1917 to assist returned servicemen in setting up farms.

 The Board would give assistance to any man who had served abroad with the Canadian Expeditionary Force, to any former Canadian serviceman who had not left Canada but was in receipt of a service pension, to any member of the Imperial, Dominion or Allied forces who had lived in Canada before the war, or to any member of the Imperial or Dominion forces who had served outside their own country and who had since emigrated to Canada.
-The last category were required to first work on a Canadian farm for a time to prove that they had the capability to farm on their own, to have sufficient working capital to establish themselves, and to make a down payment of 20 per cent for land, stock, implements and buildings.
+The last category was required to first work on a Canadian farm for a time to prove that they had the capability to farm on their own, to have sufficient working capital to establish themselves, and to make a down payment of 20 per cent for land, stock, implements and buildings.

 Applicants for a loan were first investigated as to their fitness, moral character, assets and abilities.
 If they did not have sufficient farming experience, they could be asked to work on a farm first for a period, and until 1 May 1921 pay and allowances could be granted for such training, especially to men with families.
-Special training centres for this purpose were established in some places, but these were all closed in 1921.
+Special training centers for this purpose were established in some places, but these were all closed in 1921.

 By 1921, nearly 60,000 applications for loans had been made, of which 43,000 had been deemed suitable.
 Loans were made at 5 per cent interest.
-They were repayable in six annual instalments in the case of loans for stock and equipment, and in 25 annual instalments in the case of loans for land and buildings.
+They were repayable in six annual installments in the case of loans for stock and equipment and in 25 annual installments in the case of loans for land and buildings.

 Loans on land to be purchased could be made up to a total of $7,500, including: